Lili Lin

 Abstract

 The last three decades have accumulated preclinical and clinical evidences supporting the use of acupuncture in relieving symptoms of many diseases including allergy, infections, and neurological disorders.
-The advent of electroacupuncture has not only modernized the practice of acupuncture, but also has improved its efficacy especially for producing analgesic-like effects.
-Although the acupuncture-induced analgesia’s mechanism of action remains largely unknown, several lines of investigations have implicated modulation of pain processes via brain opioid signaling and neuroimmunoregulatory pathways.
-Here, we review key evidences supporting the efficacy and underlying mechanisms of acupuncture-induced analgesia.
-In particular, we discuss potent analgesic effects of acupuncture via neural-pain processes through inhibition of microglial activation.
+The advent of electroacupuncture has not only modernized the practice of acupuncture, but also has improved its efficacy especially for producing analgesic -like effects.
+Although the acupuncture-induced analgesia’s mechanism of action remains largely unknown, several lines of investiga tions have implicated modulation of pain processes via brain opioid signaling and neuroimmunoregulatory pathways.
+Here, we review key evidences supporting the efficacy and underlying mechanisms of acupuncture-induce.
+In particular, we discuss d analgesia potent analgesic effects of acupuncture via neural-pain processes through inhibition of microglial activation.
 The safe and effective use of acupuncture stands as a non-pharmacologic alternative for induction of analgesia which has direct clinical applications for diseases associated with pain symptoms.